Thehashhobo/Cell-Growth-Simulation/README.md

 - [npm](https://www.npmjs.com/) (v9.x or later)

 ### Installation
-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: \
 `git clone https://github.com/your-username/cell-growth-simulation.git`
-2. Navigate to the project directory.
+2. Navigate to the project directory: \
 `cd cell-growth-simulation`
-3. Install Dependencies
-`npm install` \
-Note that warnings from deprecated dependencies can be safely ignore due to simiplicity of this project
+3. Install Dependencies(Note that warnings from deprecated dependencies can be safely ignore due to simiplicity of this project ): \
+`npm install`
-4. Start the development server: Open your browser and navigate to http://localhost:3000 to view the application.
+4. Start the development server: Open your browser and navigate to http://localhost:3000 to view the application: \
 `npm start`
 # Project Structure
 The project is organized into the src folder: